WikiMaster App launches new JAMB Exam Preparation Portal - Vanguard News Nigeria

 According to Head, WikiMaster Group in Nigeria, Ayokanmi Oyeyemi, “We believe in the potential of WikiMaster as a vital part of student studies.
 Both in the fact that it uses Wikipedia, which a global encyclopaedia and now, has a great number of questions that can be used in preparation for the JAMB Exams.”

-Oyeyemi disclosed that as of today, 1500 questions from JAMB are accessible in the WikiMaster App.
-The goal is to have over 5000 JAMB, WASC and Exam questions in the app, by the end of December 2018.
+Oyeyemi disclosed that over 1500 questions from JAMB are accessible in the WikiMaster App, saying, the goal is to have over 5000 JAMB, WASC and Exam questions in the app, by the end of December 2018.

 “The WikiMaster App recently attained a download of over 500000 in Android and iOS.
 WikiMaster has also received 4.5/5.0 in reviews by the users of the app in the Play Store.
 WikiMaster app has now 450000 Multiple Choice Questions in all subjects on top of Wikipedia articles created by the World of Knowledge (WOK) Community, thus, being both a valuable tool for students who want to learn more on any subject in school and trivia app” says Oyeyemi.